 The most important thing is to keep pushing and keep tackling your debt.
 It’s only with consistency that you will start to see a change and get out of debt.

 Set goals and don’t be afraid to celebrate your milestones either; they’ll help keep you motivated.
-And no, I don’t mean a $5,000 trip to Disney World, but maybe going out for an inexpensive dinner one night.

 If no one else, I’ll be here to cheer you on as you continue on your journey!
 Share your accomplishments in the comments below.